bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 Throughout the async module this week, students will use advanced CSS to do the following:

-* Create a mobile-responsive layout using advanced CSS layout techniques like flexbox.
+* Create a mobile-responsive layout using advanced CSS layout techniques, including flexbox.

 * Create a fully mobile-responsive website using media queries.